-For instructions on conducting external assessments (including information on malpractice/maladministration), please refer to our regulations for the conduct of external assessments and qualification specific instructions for delivery documents, which are available on the Policies & Documents page on the NCFE website.
+For instructions on conducting external assessments (including information on malpractice/maladministration), please refer to our Regulations for the Conduct of External Assessment and Qualification Specific Instructions for Delivery documents, which are available on the NCFE website.

-\ Scaled marks for assignments are calculated by multiplying the raw assessment mark with the scaling factor.
+^{} Scaled marks for assignments are calculated by multiplying the raw assessment mark with the scaling factor.
 Scaled marks up to 3 decimal places are combined before being rounded to the nearest whole number.
 The same approach is used to determine overall combined grade boundaries from assignment grade boundaries.